Quarterly Economic and Revenue Forecasts

 Total Revenues

-The forecast revenue for the 2025-27 biennium is decreased by $18 million to $471 million.
+The forecast revenue for the 2025-27 biennium is decreased by $21 million, or 4.4 percent, to $451 million.

 Other notes to the Forecast

 It is unclear if and when these policy changes will stabilize.
 However, as noted in the geoduck discussion, the assumption for this forecast is that tariff uncertainty will remain until the end of 2026 and there will be residual effects after that.
 For revenue sources other than geoduck, we have not built-in any effects of the tariffs, because not only are the tariff levels uncertain, but their ultimate effects are uncertain.
-For instance, tariff’s on Canadian lumber — which supplies between 20 and 30 percent of softwood lumber used in the U.S.— could decrease supply, increasing lumber prices in the U.S. and leading to timber price increases.
+For instance, tariffs on Canadian lumber — which supplies between 20 and 30 percent of softwood lumber used in the U.S.— could decrease supply, increasing lumber prices in the U.S. and leading to timber price increases.
 However, at the same time reciprocal tariffs are being placed by other countries on U.S. timber and lumber, decreasing export demand and leaving more for the domestic market — decreasing prices.
 Modelling done by CINTRAFOR after the announcement of the tariffs suggested there would only be very small changes to the wood products sector’s output.

-Aside from the tariffs, earlier this year, executive orders were put forward to reduce U.S. import of timber products and increase supply of timber from federal lands - with a target to increase harvests from federal lands by around 25 percent.
+Aside from the tariffs, earlier in 2025, executive orders were put forward to reduce U.S. imports of timber products and increase supply of timber from federal lands - with a target to increase harvests from federal lands by around 25 percent.
 We are assuming that this will not result in a meaningful change in the supply of timber on the West Coast for two reasons.
 First, the current harvest volume from federal lands is very small — in 2024 harvests from federal lands was 121 mmbf out of the 2,444 mmbf total harvest, around five percent.
 A 25 percent increase from the 2024 harvest would be only 30 mmbf3.
 And second, a dramatically reduced workforce at the USFS would be hard-pressed to expand supply.

 Finally, there has been renewed focus on immigration, with a campaign of "mass deportations".
 Pew Research has estimated that there were up to 1 million fewer unauthorized immigrants in the U.S. in June 2025, compared to January4.
 This is affecting both the construction and agriculture industries5.
 By one estimate, around 14 percent of the construction workforce are undocumented immigrants, and a large portion of the agricultural labor force are undocumented as well.
+Having said this, it’s not unambiguous that deportations are having a meaningful effect on housing construction and renovation - which are typically responsible for around 70 percent of U.S. wood products consumption.
+Housing starts in 2025 remained where they were in 2024, though housing completions fell by around 4 percent.

 There are, as always, a number of other sources of uncertainty around DNR revenue specifically, and the overall economy more broadly.
 These include: